 Select a Planned Giving Gift Plan That’s Right for You

 Planned Giving is a term commonly used to describe a wide variety of giving vehicles that allow you to give to charity during your lifetime and/or after, while meeting your current income needs and providing for your heirs.
 From a donor’s perspective, planned giving is attractive for many reasons.
 For example, it may allow you to make a larger gift than you ever thought possible.
 Depending on how a planned gift is set up, it may also let you receive a stream of income for life, earn more than your current investments, or reduce your capital gains taxes.

 Planned gifts can be either revocable or irrevocable.
 With a revocable gift – such as a bequest in your will or living trust – you can change your mind at any time.
 With an irrevocable gift – such as a charitable gift annuity – you transfer an asset today and usually receive immediate income tax deductions or income, but the charity does not receive the actual benefit of your gift (asset) until later – often after your lifetime.

 Our Braille Institute Planned Giving staff is available to help you create a donation strategy that is tailored to meet your unique financial and philanthropic needs, and to help you dream about your future and ours.
 Please contact us for further information.

 Where to Begin?

-Keep in mind that you don’t have to be wealthy to make a significant gift to Braille Institute.
+Keep in mind that you don’t have to be wealthy to develop a planned giving strategy or to make a significant gift to Braille Institute.

 You can start the process by reviewing our Ways to Give page and considering the many options that can help you create your special legacy with Braille Institute.